4MarkusMarkus/tender-monorepo/packages/contracts/README.md

 ### Run Contract Tests and Generate Gas Usage Report

-In one terminal run `npx buidler node`
+In one terminal run `yarn buidler node`

-Then in another run `npm run test -- --network localhost`
+Then in another run `yarn test -- --network localhost`

 Notes: